3santree/3santree.github.io/content/post/virtualbox.md

 # Configure Network

-To make out ubuntu guest machine **1. have internet** and **can communicate to our host machine**, we need to set two network adapter for ubuntu.
+To make out ubuntu guest machine **1. have internet** and **2. can communicate to our host machine**, we need to set two network adapter for ubuntu.

 1. NAT (Internet access, but cannot communicate to host)
 2. Host-only (No internet access, but can communicate to host)